arnbme/nyckelharpa/README.md

 ## 6. Global Settings.
 Includes preparation information needed for Forced HSM Arming.

 Global Settings is reached by: clicking Apps in the menu, then click the Nyckelharpa app, scroll down to Global Settings, then click  "click to show"
-1. Select any keypad devices using the Nyckelharpa provided Centralite Keypad device driver
+1. Select all the keypads used for arming HSM
 * When devices are selected, default options for valid and invalid pin message routing are shown

 2. <b>Prepare for Forced Arming:</b> <i>For each armState</i> select real contact sensor devices that will allow HSM arming when the device is Open.